 You Only Live Twice (1967) Director: Lewis Gilbert

 At the outset a NASA spacecraft is suddenly swallowed whole by another spacecraft.
-The US blames Russia (with the British amusingly acting as arbiter) while the U.K. blames Japan, since the unidentified aircraft appears to land somewhere in the sea of Japan.
-International hostilities are high and time is short to discover what happened before war breaks out.
-To investigate, Bond fakes his own death and travels to Tokyo where he witnesses a sumo match.
+The U.S. blames Russia (with the British acting as arbiter) while the U.K. blames Japan since the unidentified aircraft appears to land somewhere in the sea of Japan.
+International hostilities are high and time is short in order to prevent war.
+To investigate the situation, Bond fakes his own death and travels to Tokyo where he witnesses a sumo wrestling match.
 He is taken by Aki, a secret spy disguised as a geisha, to another MI6 agent who is promptly killed via stabbing.
 Bond chases down the assailant, kills him and dons his clothes a disguise while taking the now-deceased assailant’s place in the getaway car.
-He steals documents from the destination but is rescued at the last moment by Aki.
-Not sure if she can be trusted, Bond chases Aki through a subway until he falls down a trap door to the underground lair of Tiger Tanaka, a secret double agent who is rarely seen in public.
-They investigate Bond’s stolen papers, which lead them to a ship called the ning-po, meanwhile Bond and Aki fall for each other.
+Bond steals documents from the killers but is rescued at the last moment by Aki.
+Unsure if she can be trusted, Bond chases Aki through a subway until he falls down a trap door to the underground lair of Tiger Tanaka, a secret double agent who is rarely seen in public.
+They investigate Bond’s stolen papers, which lead to a ship called the ning-po, meanwhile Bond and Aki fall for each other.
 Eventually Bond is led to a secret base inside a volcano which leads him to his arch-nemesis, Ernst Stavro Blofeld, the leader of SPECTRE.
-His lair is fully equipped with a pool of flesh-hungry piranhas (which he employs when one of his henchmen fails to kill Bond).
-Aki is tragically killed by mistaken poisoning when a SPECTRE agent tries to poison Bond, so Bond and Tanaka infiltrate and booby-trap the volcano, while Bond attempts to board, in disguise, SPECTRE’s space rocket.
-Bond is captured at the last moment and taken to Blofeld (where he meet the unimpressive Blofeld for the first time -the scene is a bit anti-climactic).
-The launch of the rocket is intended to create a nuclear war between the U.S. and the USSR, however a group of Japanese ninjas suddenly arrive at the volcano.
+His lair is fully equipped with a pool of flesh-hungry piranhas (which are used when one of his henchmen fails to kill Bond).
+Aki is tragically killed by mistaken poisoning when a SPECTRE agent tries to poison Bond, so Bond and Tanaka infiltrate and booby-trap the volcano, while Bond attempts to board SPECTRE’s space rocket incognito.
+However, Bond is captured at the last moment and taken to Blofeld (where he meets the unimpressive Blofeld for the first time -the scene is a bit anti-climactic).
+The launch of the rocket is intended to create a nuclear war between the U.S. and the USSR, however a group of Japanese ninjas suddenly arrives at the volcano.
 For this odd twist, the ninjas attack the base allowing Bond to activate the self-destruct sequence for SPECTRE’s rocket, thus preventing nuclear war.
-Blofeld activates the base’s self-destruction and he escapes, leaving Bond, Tanaka, and the ninjas to escape the volcano before it detonates.
+In the end, Blofeld escapes leaving Bond, Tanaka, and the ninjas to escape the volcano before it detonates.
 Thus concludes one of the sillier James Bond movies from the Sean Connery era -a movie which was plagued by drama and unhappiness behind the scenes.